Tesla Sentry Mode USB Write Speed and Drive RequirementsOctober 8, 2020

 With that being said, your primary focus should be to get a high-speed device that’s preferably USB 3.1.
 The device should also be durable and have high storage capacity.

 An SSD meets this requirement optimally, but a modern USB also fulfills these needs without any issue.
 As long as your device comes from a reputable brand and allows you to rewrite data on a repeated basis, it should do well with your Tesla.
-So far, the best on in the market is the Samsung T5, check out this article with more info about it.
-And If you’re on a budget, check out this pre-formatted alternative starting at $49.
+So far, the best on in the market is the Samsung T5, and check out this article with more info about it.

 Also check other articles